Shazam6565/Polyp-Segmentation-Python-Computer-Vision/README.md

 **Explore Medical Image Segmentation with Deep Learning**

-In healthcare and medical science, the fusion of artificial intelligence and deep learning is revolutionizing diagnostics.
-My project focuses on the precise segmentation of polyps from colonoscopy images—a vital tool for medical practitioners.
+Artificial intelligence and deep learning are revolutionizing diagnostics in healthcare and medical science.
+My project is dedicated to the accurate identification of polyps in colonoscopy images, offering an essential tool for medical professionals.

 ## Data